Research output per year

 • Member of LLC library committee (2007-2019).

-• Member of the LLC’s advisory group on external grant applications/group of peer-reviewers (2016- present).
+• Member of the LLC’s advisory group on external grant applications/LLC group of peer-reviewers (2016- present).

 • Examiner of Russian, DELC and LLC exam papers, essays and dissertations related to Russian and European literature and culture.

-• Chair of several PhD exams in Film Studies and Islamic Studies; internal examiner of several PhD and MPhil projects in Russian Studies, Italian and in Film Studies.
+• Chair of several PhD exams in Film Studies and Islamic Studies; internal examiner of several PhD and MPhil projects in Russian Studies, Italian, German and Film Studies.

-• Co-leader of the DELC research strand “Cultural Encounters/Dialogues” (2015-present).
+• Co-leader of the DELC research strand “Cultural Encounters/Dialogues” (2015-

 Other relevant information:

-• 2007-2021: Supervised 45 Russian 4th-year dissertations; 15 MSc dissertations (MSC in Comparative literature and in Theatre and Performance); 1 MPhil dissertation (co-supervised; Russian Studies); 11 PhD theses (including 9 theses as principal supervisor and 2 PhD theses as second supervisor).
-(Russian Literature; Comparative Literature; European Theatre).
-Completed projects: 11.
-1 new PhD student project: co- supervisor (September 2019-): “The influence of Soviet Fantastic Fiction on Japanese literature” (Japanese Studies).
+• 2007-2022: Supervised 52 Russian 4th-year dissertations; 21 MSc dissertations (MSC in Comparative literature, Intermediality, and in Theatre and Performance; 1 MPhil dissertation (co- supervised; Russian Studies); 11 PhD theses (including 9 theses as principal supervisor and 2 PhD theses as second supervisor).
+(Russian Literature; English Literature; Comparative Literature; European Theatre).
+Completed PhD and MPhil projects: 12.

 • IAD Research Training course “Research leaders” (completed: 2012).